ajwgeek/modjam-2/README.md

 ## EssenceCraft: ModJam 2 Entry

-This Minecraft mod was created in 96 hours by Chef109, Kovu, and AJWGeek for the ModJam 2 competition.
+This Minecraft mod was created in 96 hours for the ModJam 2 competition.